 Please remember to update your contact details with us when you change address, telephone numbers and email address.

-The practice operates an evening surgery every Thursday at Hudson Drive and one night a week alternating between Lichfield (Wednesdays) and Burntwood (Tuesdays).
+The practice operates an evening surgery every Thursday at Hudson Drive.

 (Please use the entrance on Hudson Drive to access the surgery after 18:30 during the extended hours session).